AP0827/VisiTUN-/README.md

 This project is a secure, low-level network communication system that:

 - Creates virtual TUN interfaces on sender and receiver sides.
-- Encrypts data packets using AES-GCM with a key derived from facial features.
+- Encrypts data packets using AES-GCM with a key derived from facial landmark geometry (not volatile encodings).
 - Transmits encrypted packets over UDP.
 - Uses the TUN interface to simulate actual IP packet transmission.
-- Decrypts packets only if the correct face is authenticated.
+- Decrypts packets only if the correct face and password are used to regenerate the key.

 > Only the verified face of the intended user can decrypt the communication, ensuring physical access-level security.

+This approach uses quantized facial geometry (like eye distance and nose-to-chin ratio normalized by face width) to produce stable, reproducible values, which are binned into discrete ranges.
+These bin values, combined with a user password, produce a consistent AES key even with minor facial variation — enabling reliable encryption and decryption.

 ---

 ## 📂 Project Structure

 - crypto/
   - encry_decry.py # AES-GCM encryption and decryption
 - facial/
   - face_encrypt.py # Facial feature extraction and AES key handling
+  - landmark_encoding.py # Extract facial landmarks and quantize them to create the key
 - network/
   - tun_interface.py # Virtual TUN interface setup
   - udp_handler.py # UDP sender and receiver wrappers
 - comms/
   - sender.py # Sender script: reads from tun0, encrypts and sends
   - receiver.py # Receiver script: receives, decrypts and writes to tun1
   - send_custom_packet.py # Scapy tool to craft custom packets for testing
 - requirements.txt
 - README.md